 The FR algorithm for non-residential new construction programs will follow the Core Non-Residential FR protocol, with the following exception:

 The concept of project timing and deferred free ridership is not applicable to new construction projects.
-As a result, the various deferred free ridership specifications outlined in Figure 3-1, Figure 3-2, and Figure 3-3 will not be included in the free ridership estimation for new construction projects.
+As a result, the various deferred free ridership specifications outlined in Figure 3-1 and Figure 3-2 will not be included in the free ridership estimation for new construction projects.

 Evaluators will calculate free ridership values for new construction projects as follows: